-The PRM web application contains hyperlinks throughout, but we were not reasonably able to duplicate the hyperlinks for the PDF output for those links that cross volumes.
+Cross-book hyperlinks could not reasonably be included for the PDF.
 Instead, those links have been disabled and colored dark red and display in a serif font for easy recognition.
 This is an example:

-RING_BUFFER_TAIL - Ring Buffer Tail RING_BUFFER_HEAD - Ring Buffer Head
+RING\BUFFER\TAIL - Ring Buffer Tail RING\BUFFER\HEAD - Ring Buffer Head